GetPageSpeed/nginx-extras-docs/docs/lua/limit-rate.md

 ## Limiting Granularity

 The limiting works on the granularity of an individual NGINX server instance (including all its worker processes).
 Thanks to the shm mechanism; we can share state cheaply across all the workers in a single NGINX server instance.

-## Community

-## English Mailing List

-The [openresty-en](https://groups.google.com/group/openresty-en) mailing list is for English speakers.

-## Chinese Mailing List

-The [openresty](https://groups.google.com/group/openresty) mailing list is for Chinese speakers.

-## Bugs and Patches

-Please report bugs or submit patches by

-1. creating a ticket on the [GitHub Issue Tracker](https://github.com/openresty/lua-resty-limit-traffic/issues),
-1. or posting to the [OpenResty community](#community).

 ## See Also
 * module [resty.limit.req](https://github.com/openresty/lua-resty-limit-traffic/blob/master/lib/resty/limit/req.md)